RedCrafter07/retmod/README.md

 yarn global add retmod-cli
 ```

 Then, run the ```retmod``` command and chose "Create a new project".
 Simple, right?
-Retmod will prompt you how do you about needed information.
+Retmod will prompt you about needed information.

 ## Building
 If you want to build the application for production, use Docker: